ksu-is/clarity-ai/docs/roadmap.md

 ### Brittney's Tasks
 - [ ] Figure out how to make filters work
 - [ ] Try adding a new page for saved products rather than having them in the sidebar
-- [ ] Find out how to not have the AI always feel like it has to generate a routine
+- [x] Find out how to not have the AI always feel like it has to generate a routine
+- [x] Tweak AI persona for optimized output
 - [x] Look at previous students' presentation slides as an example for your slide
 - [x] Create Powerpoint slide
     - [x] Team members